tyin363/quick-draw/README.md

    fields with `@FXML` works too!

 > **Warning**
+>
-> Currently the dependency injection doesn't support circular dependencies.
+> Currently, dependency injection doesn't support circular dependencies.
 I.e. if you had 2
 > classes, `A` and `B`:
 > ```java
 > public class A {